-6.8 There are seven undeveloped areas outside the current built-up area but within the parish:
+There are seven undeveloped areas outside the current built-up area but within the parish:

-- Land to the East of Vandyke Close adjacent to the railway line (marked A on the Map) - Land off Cranfield Road surrounding Deethe Farm (B) - Land between Frosts Garden Centre and the railway line, and to the West of Frosts (C) - Land off Bow Brickhill Road extending to the parish boundary with Bow Brickhill (D) - The allotments to the West of the town (E) - Edgewick Farm (F) - The copse to the South West of Edgewick Farm (G)
+- Land to the East of Vandyke Close adjacent to the railway line - Land off Cranfield Road surrounding Deethe Farm - Land between Frosts Garden Centre and the railway line, and to the West of Frosts - Land off Bow Brickhill Road extending to the parish boundary with Bow Brickhill - The allotments to the West of the town - Edgewick Farm - The copse to the South West of Edgewick Farm

-6.9 Areas A and B have been the subject of a planning application for a major development covering both them and an adjacent area in Wavendon Parish; both the Woburn Sands Town Council and Wavendon Parish Council objected in the strongest possible terms since there is adequate land for development adjacent to this plot in the approved Milton Keynes Strategic Land Allocation Area; the proposed development would also put an unreasonable additional burden on the infrastructure of both parishes and lead to major transport difficulties.
+The second area has been the subject of a planning application for a major development covering both it and an adjacent area in Wavendon Parish; both the Woburn Sands Town Council and Wavendon Parish Council have objected in the strongest possible terms since there is adequate land for development adjacent to this plot in the approved Milton Keynes Strategic Land Allocation Area; the proposed development would also put an unreasonable additional burden on the infrastructure of both parishes.
 The first application was refused by Milton Keynes Council; a second application was also refused in October 2012.